 Free Tibet has found that political prisoners in Tibet are subjected to a range of torture techniques and cruel and degrading treatment.
-These are further detailed in several case studies.
+You can read about their experiences in their own words here.

-Former prisoners have regularly reported being beaten with electric batons, butts of guns and other heavy objects such as belts and metal bars during arrests, detention and interrogation sessions.
+Former prisoners have regularly reported being beaten with electric batons, butts of guns and other heavy objects.
 There were also repeated cases of detainees being subjected to electric shocks during interrogations.

-Some Tibetan prisoners have been hung from the ceiling for periods lasting several hours or locked in cells that were pitch black or were so small that they could not move around.
-Others have reported being shackled to a device known as an iron chair, which forces the detainee to bear their entire weight on their wrists and legs.
-One reported being repeatedly shackled to this device over the course of ten hours, until a senior prison guard intervened and warned his colleagues that if he spent any more time tied in this position it could kill him.
+Some Tibetan prisoners have been hung from the ceiling for periods lasting several hours.
+Others have reported being shackled to an iron "interrogation chair", which forces the detainee to bare their entire weight on their wrists and legs.
+Political prisoner Golog Jigme tells of how a senior prison officer warned other guards that if he spent any more time tied in this position it could kill him.

 Being detained in Tibet can be like disappearing from the face of the earth.
 Tibetans are often imprisoned after unfair trials and authorities do not provide information about why they have been arrested and where they are.
 Family members often do not know that their relatives have been detained, and those that do find out are not permitted to visit the prison.

 Isolated from the world, Tibetan prisoners are at grave risk of torture and being killed in prison.
-In July this year, Tenzin Delek Rinpoche, one of Tibet’s most high-profile political prisoners and a victim of torture, died suddenly in prison, 13 years into a twenty-two year sentence.
+In July 2015, Tenzin Delek Rinpoche, one of Tibet’s most high-profile political prisoners and a victim of torture, died suddenly in prison, thirteen years into a 22-year sentence.
 Calls from international governments and organisations for medical parole had been ignored.
 Authorities then cremated Tenzin Delek Rinpoche’s remains against his family’s wishes.
 Authorities have also withheld bodies of other Tibetans that have died in custody, due to fears that the body will reveal evidence of mistreatment and the manner of their death.
 Families of deceased prisoners have also been threatened and told not to reveal any details of the death.

 Torture is forbidden under international law.
-The UN Convention Against Torture and Other Cruel, Inhuman or Degrading Treatment or Punishment and Chinese law defines torture as:
+The UN Convention Against Torture and Other Cruel, Inhuman or Degrading Treatment or Punishment define torture as:

-any act by which severe pain or suffering, whether physical or mental, is intentionally inflicted on a person for such purposes as obtaining from him or a third person information or a confession, punishing him for an act he or a third person has committed or is suspected of having committed, or intimidating or coercing him or a third person, or for any reason based on discrimination of any kind, when such pain or suffering is inflicted by or at the instigation of or with the consent or acquiescence of a public official or other person acting in an official capacity.
+'For the purposes of this Convention, the term "torture" means any act by which severe pain or suffering, whether physical or mental, is intentionally inflicted on a person for such purposes as obtaining from him or a third person information or a confession, punishing him for an act he or a third person has committed or is suspected of having committed, or intimidating or coercing him or a third person, or for any reason based on discrimination of any kind, when such pain or suffering is inflicted by or at the instigation of or with the consent or acquiescence of a public official or other person acting in an official capacity.'